But before I can get to that two-parter, I have to slog through this two-parter.

 Jackie: "What, did you find her on the internet?"

 Jackie: "D'you know, what terrifies me is you still can't say!
 What happened to you Rose?
-What could be so bad that you won't tell me, sweetheart?
+What could be so bad that you can't tell me, sweetheart?
 Where were you?"

 The actress, Camille Coduri, is doing a wonderful job conveying raw human emotion, but the effect is like Jackie seems to think that she's in Coronation Street instead of Doctor Who.
 Of course, the entire situation here is frustrating because neither Rose nor the Doctor will simply show her the time machine.